 The Gini co-efficient or index is a mathematical device used to compare income distributions over time and between economies.
 The Gini co-efficient can be used in conjunction with the Lorenz curve.
 It is calculated by comparing the area under the Lorenz curve and the area from the 450 line to the right hand and 'x' axis.
 In terms of the Gini index, the closer the number is to 100 the greater the degree of inequality.

-Although inequality has steadily increased over the last 30 years, the double dip recession had a greater impact on middle and higher income levels, and the Index fell from 36 to 34 between 2009 and 2011.
+Although inequality has steadily increased over the last 30 years, the double dip recession had a greater impact on middle and higher income levels, and the Index fell from 36 to 34 between 2009 and 2011, only to rise again as the economy started to grow.

 See also: Gini index